Welcome! You Have Lots of Choices to Greet Those Who Walk Up to Your New Home

 Simple and basic, a plain concrete walkway serves the purpose of providing dry, firm footing for approaching guests.
 Because it is so “no-frills,” it may be best for first-time or budget-strapped homeowners building a basic house plan.
 You can also use plain concrete as a subtle element in a more elaborate landscaping plan so it doesn’t call attention to itself and detract from the landscaping and/or architectural focal point.

-This simple concrete walkway leading off a similar concrete driveway (left) suits the setting for a modest 3-bedroom, 2-bath Acadian style home plan (House Plan #142-1002).
-Concrete can also grace a more upscale setting as a subdued element, evidenced by this stepped walkway leading to a meticulous 4-bedroom, 3½-bath Arts & Crafts home with stacked-stone accents (House Plan #161-1001).
+This simple concrete walkway leading off a similar concrete driveway (top) suits the setting for a modest 3-bedroom, 2-bath Acadian style home plan (House Plan #142-1002).
+Concrete can also grace a more upscale setting as a subdued element, evidenced by this stepped walkway leading to a meticulous 4-bedroom, 3½-bath Arts & Crafts home (above) with stacked-stone accents (House Plan #161-1001).

 2. Pattern-stamped Concrete

 You can now get poured concrete to mimic almost any hard surfacing material: pavers, brick, cobblestones, flagstones, etc. Contractors color the concrete to match the desired material and stamp it with special forms that shape the concrete cookie-cutter-style to match the shape of the material.
 They can even fill the gaps between individual shapes with mortar to make the finished product even more realistic looking.